-Common stockholders of record at the close of business on April 24, 2015 will be entitled to notice of and to vote at the meeting.
+Common stockholders of record at the close of business on April 11, 2016 will be entitled to notice of and to vote at the meeting.

 Your vote is important, and accordingly, we urge you to complete the on-line voting procedures as described on the proxy card or you can sign, date and return the proxy card in the enclosed postage-paid envelope.
 The fact that you have voted on-line or returned your proxy in advance will in no way affect your right to vote in person should you attend the meeting.
-However, by signing and returning the proxy, you have assured representation of your shares.
+However, by signing and returning the proxy, you have assured representation of your shares at the Annual Meeting of Stockholders.

-We hope that you will be able to join us on June 22.
+We hope that you will be able to join us on June 7.

-Very truly yours.
+Very truly yours,

-Rick L. Wessel

-Chairman of the Board, Chief Executive Officer and President
+Arlington, Texas April 28, 2016 Rick L. Wessel Chairman of the Board, Chief Executive Officer and President